 - provide cyber security advice and assistance to Australian governments, businesses and individuals

 - protect the specialised tools ASD uses to fulfil its functions

 - cooperate with, and assist, the National Security Community’s performance of its functions.

 To achieve these objectives, ASD needs to keep pace with the latest technology trends and invest in cutting-edge capabilities to gain asymmetric advantage.
 ASD’s activities are enabled by innovative techniques, including specialist tools to detect threats in large volumes of data.
 ASD’s mastery of technology also underpins the formulation of sound advice to protect Australia from sophisticated cyber threats.

 Partnerships are critical to the organisation’s success.
 ASD works closely with the Australian national security community, overseas intelligence and cyber security partners, academia and industry.
 This level of collaboration is essential to comprehensively understand the threat environment and to stay at the leading edge of technology.

 ASD’s success is founded in the ingenuity of its workforce.
-The organisation seeks to recruit and develop a curious and imaginative workforce who are not deterred by difficult challenges.
+The organisation seeks to recruit and develop a curious and imaginative workforce which is not deterred by difficult challenges.
 Recruiting the requisite specialist technological expertise has become increasingly challenging, given the high demand for staff with these skillsets.
-ASD’s transition to a statutory agency provides an opportunity to design new career pathways and employment opportunities so that ASD can better recruit, retain, train and develop its specialist staff.

 This combination of a uniquely skilled workforce, empowered by innovative technology, enabled by responsible financial management and leveraging partner capabilities, positions the organisation to deliver trusted intelligence, cyber security expertise and offensive cyber operations for Australia’s national interest.